Cydhra/vers/readme.md

 ## Benchmarks
 I benchmarked the implementations against publicly available implementations of the same data structures.
 The benchmarking code is available in the [vers-benchmarks](https://github.com/Cydhra/vers_benchmarks) repository.
-The benchmark uses the ``simd`` feature of rsdict, which requires nightly Rust.
+The benchmark uses the `simd` feature of rsdict, which requires nightly Rust.

 I performed the benchmarks on a Ryzen 9 7950X with 32GB of RAM.
 Some of the results are shown below.
-All benchmarks were run with the `target-cpu=native` flag enabled.
+All benchmarks were run with the `target-cpu=native` flag enabled, and the `simd` feature enabled for Vers.
 More results can be found in the benchmark repository.

 ### Bit-Vector
 #### Rank & Select
-The bit vector implementation is among the fastest publicly available implementation for rank and select operations.
+The bit vector implementation is among the fastest publicly available implementations for rank and select operations.
-Note that the `succinct` crate substantially outperforms Vers' `rank` operation, but does not provide an efficient select operation.
+Note that the `succinct` crate substantially outperforms Vers' `rank` operation but does not provide an efficient select operation.

 The x-axis is the number of bits in the bit vector.
 An increase in all runtimes can be observed for input sizes exceeding the L2 cache size (16 MB).